CodeWitchBella/cache-nix-action/README.md

 ### Disadvantages

 * Can't restore paths selectively.
+* Free space on a runner should be approximately equal to twice the size of `/nix/store` due to cache copying.
 * Cache size on `macOS` runners can vary between job runs ([issue](https://github.com/deemp/cache-nix-too/issues/1)).

 ## Development